radius-project/design-notes/guide/api-design-guidelines.md

 ### Resource Property Design

 <a href="#secrets" name="secrets"></a>
-### Secrets
+#### Secrets

-<a href="#secret-store" name="secret-store">:white_check_mark:</a> **DO** use [Applications.Core/secretStores](https://docs.radapp.io/reference/resource-schema/core-schema/secretstore/) resource to store sensitive data, such as passwords, OAuth tokens, and SSH keys.
+<a href="#secret-store" name="secret-store">:white_check_mark:</a> **YOU MUST** use [Applications.Core/secretStores](https://docs.radapp.io/reference/resource-schema/core-schema/secretstore/) resource to store sensitive data, such as passwords, OAuth tokens, and SSH keys.
 Through the use of this resource, Radius ensures that confidential data is handled in a safe and consistent manner.

+The guidance for API design of secrets depends on which of these two scenarios best fits your use case:
+- For storing and retrieving a single (scalar) secret value, e.g., an environment variable, refer to [`SecretReference`](#secretreference-model) model type described below.
+- When storing and retrieving a structured (multiple-value) secret, e.g., OAuth configuration, refer to [`SecretConfig`](#secretconfig-model) model type described below.

-The TypeSpec definitions include [`SecretReference`](https://github.com/radius-project/radius/blob/ba9195c4bc6ab9be2a83bb1ed6b0f8f357d79812/typespec/Applications.Core/environments.tsp#L193) and [`SecretConfig`](https://github.com/radius-project/radius/blob/ba9195c4bc6ab9be2a83bb1ed6b0f8f357d79812/typespec/Applications.Core/environments.tsp#L126) model types to standardize usage.
-These are prescribed to ensure sensitive information is handled securely and uniformly across different components and resources in Radius.
-The following are their definitions along with usage examples:
+ These prescribed types ensure secure and uniform handling of sensitive information across different components and resources in Radius.
+Their definitions and usage examples are as follows:

-### SecretReference Model
+##### SecretReference Model

-<a href="#secret-model" name="secret-model">:white_check_mark:</a> **DO** follow this structure when adding support for secrets to resources or components in Radius.
+<a href="#c name="secretreference-model">:white_check_mark:</a> **YOU MUST** follow this structure when adding support for secrets to resources or components in Radius.

 ```tsp